nathanhleung/install-peerdeps/README.md

 [![Node version](https://img.shields.io/node/v/install-peerdeps.svg)](https://github.com/nathanhleung/install-peerdeps) [![npm version](https://badge.fury.io/js/install-peerdeps.svg)](https://www.npmjs.com/package/install-peerdeps)
 [![GitHub license](https://img.shields.io/github/license/nathanhleung/install-peerdeps.svg)](https://github.com/nathanhleung/install-peerdeps/blob/master/LICENSE)

-A command-line interface to install an NPM package and its peer dependencies automatically.
+A command-line interface to install an npm package and its peer dependencies automatically.

-Starting with NPM v3.0, peer dependencies are not automatically installed on `npm install`, and it can be a hassle to install them all manually.
+Starting with npm v3.0, peer dependencies are not automatically installed on `npm install`, and it can be a hassle to install them all manually.
 The `install-peerdeps` tool makes the process fast and easy.

 Also works with [Yarn](https://yarnpkg.com/) (with the `--yarn` flag) and [pnpm](https://pnpm.io/) (with the `--pnpm` flag).